Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

 \subsubsection{Combinatorial graph Laplacian (CGL) method \cite{Eduardo,Egilmez}}

-The CGL is a Laplacian learning block-coordinate descent method, which is based on the Laplacian structure constraints.
-It is based on the connectivity matrix of $\mathcal{G}$, $\Amat$, which has the following $(i,j)$ element \be A_{i,j}\triangleq\left\{ \right., \ee where $\Wmat$ is the adjacency matrix of $\mathcal{G}$.
+The CGL is a Laplacian learning block-coordinate descent method, which is based on the Laplacian structure constraints. {The CGL method was shown to be useful in cases of up to 25\% mismatch in the connectivity of the graph (see Fig. 6 in \cite{Eduardo}).
+In addition, the model behind the CGL method in \cite{Eduardo,Egilmez} results in the same covariance matrix as the covariance matrix of the considered model in (\ref{Sigma}).
+Therefore, the CGL method is appropriate for comparison in the case of problems dealing with identification of edge disconnections in networks based on graph filter outputs. } It is based on the connectivity matrix of $\mathcal{G}$, $\Amat$, which has the following $(i,j)$ element \be A_{i,j}\triangleq\left\{ \right., \ee where $\Wmat$ is the adjacency matrix of $\mathcal{G}$.
 In the following simulations, edge disconnection identification by the CGL method is implemented by the following four-step approach: \begin{enumerate}[(a)] \item A prefiltering operation is performed, as described in \cite{Egilmez}, by removing the noise variance and using the inverse graph filter, $h^{-1}(\cdot)$, on the sample covariance matrix:

 \item The CGL method is implemented by using the code in \cite{Eduardo} with the inputs: 1) the connectivity matrix of the known topology $\mathcal{G}^{(0)}$; and 2) the prefiltered sample covariance matrix, $\Smat^{\text{pf}}_{\yvec}$ from (\ref{prefiltered}), and under the constrained set